-- 1. Click on the Locate tab. - Ensure you remove any remaining water from the objective or sample before changing objectives. - 2.
-Select the objective you wish to use by rotating the nosepiece.
-The objective icon in the Ocular menu will be updated accordingly.
-Place your slide and apply any immersion oil if required.
-Turn the dial to lower the objective. - 3.
-Select the dye you wish to image, by pressing one of the dye configuration buttons that most closely matches your own dyes emission colour. - 4.
-Ensure that the fluorescence lamp is turned On and the shutter is open.
-Set the lamp to an appropriate power level (about 12% 50%). - 5.
-Set the eyepieces for your comfort. - 6.
+1. Click on the Locate tab.

+Ensure you remove any remaining water from the objective or sample before changing objectives.

+2. Select the objective you wish to use by clicking on the objective icon in the Ocular menu and apply any immersion oil if required and place your slide on the stage.

+3. Select the dye you wish to image, by pressing one of the dye configuration buttons that most closely matches your own dyes emission colour.

+4. Ensure that the fluorescence lamp is turned On and the shutter is open.
+Set the lamp to an appropriate power level (about 12% - 50%).

+Set the eyepieces for your comfort.

 Using the joystick, locate a region of interest in your sample.

-Applying Oil for a Slide
+Applying oil for a Slide

-- Turn the dial anti-clockwise to lift the current objective - Rotate the oil objective into position - Place a small drop of the correct oil onto the middle of the slide - Turn the dial clockwise to lower the oil objective - Gently raise the stage until objective touches the oil, and then lower the stage to stretch the oil column. - DO NOT over oil the objective as this will cause oil to run down the sides and into the housing of both the objective AND the objective turret - To remove the slide simply slide it out from the stage insert
+- Lower the stage and turn the dial clockwise to lift the objective - Place a small drop of the immersion oil onto the middle of the slide - Rotate the nosepiece to the oil immersion objective, and turn the dial anti-clockwise to lower the objective - DO NOT over oil the slides as this will cause immersion fluid to run down the sides and onto the stage and condenser